homearanya/active-escapes/src/pages/tours/pondo-hopper-hiking-trail.md

     - heading: Day 3
       subHeading: 'Hike Day 2: Luphuthana – Mbotyi River Lodge (18.5km)'
       description:
-        - 'Another long day but without major ascents.
+        - 'A long day but without major ascents.
 Trail Highlights include: Top Hat, Waterfall Bluff (an 80m high waterfall which plunges directly into the ocean), Cathedral Rock, Mfihlelo Waterfall, freshwater swimming pools on the Mlambomkulu river, and the views from the top of Drew’s Camp looking down towards Mbotyi where you will enjoy the comfort of Mbotyi River Lodge for the night.'
-        - 'Overnight: <strong>Mbotyi River Lodge</strong> (DBB) (Breakfast, packed lunch & dinner)'
+        - 'Overnight: <strong>Mbotyi River Lodge</strong>(Breakfast, packed lunch & dinner)'
     - heading: Day 4
       subHeading: 'Hike Day 3: Mbotyi River Lodge - Manteku (11km)'
       description: